 We connect students with one-time, short-term, and ongoing opportunities to engage in the community and develop civic leadership skills.

-Check out our Caring for our Communities Guide (Google Doc) to learn how to engage virtually or in person, connect with mutual aid efforts, or connect in additional ways to give and/or find support in the community.
+Check out our Office of Community Service Resource Guide to learn how to engage virtually or in person, connect with mutual aid efforts, or connect in additional ways to give and/or find support in the community.
 It includes virtual and in person volunteer opportunities, advocacy opportunities, community events and resources, ways to financially find and or give support, and informational articles about COVID-19's disproportionate impact.

 To receive regular updates from our office about upcoming opportunities, sign up for our e-newsletter by emailing email@example.com and follow us on social media @LesleyOCS.

 In addition to the programs listed, we also provide one-on-one meetings with students to learn about your personal and professional goals, passions, availability, and skills to help connect you with volunteer opportunities that are the right fit for you.
 If you would like to schedule a one-on-one meeting, reach out to Jamie Willer, Coordinator of Community Service, at firstname.lastname@example.org.

 The Community Service Office advises student organizations dedicated to engaging students in the community through ongoing volunteer opportunities and student voter engagement initiatives.